LimePay/docs/LimePay-Usage.md

 }
 ```

-**Notice !**  You may have a situation in which  you can get invalid vat response, but the same is valid.
+You may have a situation in which  you can get invalid vat response, but the same is valid.
 This may happen when a country's VAT database is offline for a while.

 ##### 6.1.
 Create Payments